You are listening to the Sean Hannity radio show podcast.

 Tell me if I'm wrong.

-It was in Andrea Pizer's column today.
+It was in Andrea Piser's column today.

-Everybody else is paying eight hundred a thousand dollars.
+Everybody else is paying $800, $1,000.

 Yes, I love the play.

-Well uh I'm sorry, I can't stand that that life.
+I'm sorry, I can't stand that life.

 I can't.

-Secondly, sir, speaking of your predecessor, uh, he made sure to offer essentially no public criticism of you during your time in office.
+Secondly, sir, speaking of your predecessor, he made sure to offer essentially no public criticism of you during your time in office.

 Will you equally withhold public criticism for President Trump, even if he attempts to dismantle much of what you've accomplished?

-As an American citizen who cares deeply about our country, if there are issues that have less to do with the specifics of some legislative proposal or battle, but go to core questions about our values and our ideals.
+As an American citizen who cares deeply about our country, if there are issues that have less to do with the specifics of some legislative proposal or battle, but go to core questions about our values and our ideals, and if I think that it's necessary or helpful for me to defend those ideals, then I'll examine it when it comes.

-Uh and uh uh I think it will be up to him to make determinations about how he wants to approach it.
+And I think it will be up to him to make determinations about how he wants to approach it.

-Uh I know what worked for us, and I think it served the American people well.
+I know what worked for us, and I think it served the American people well.

-And because I had made a promise uh to the American people that I would uh not fall into some of the familiar habits of Washington, uh that I wanted a new kind of politic.
+And because I had made a promise to the American people that I would not fall into some of the familiar habits of Washington, that I wanted a new kind of politics, this was one indicator.

 That's what's made the modern world.

-All right, there's the President.
+All right, there's the president.

-Look, probably within a matter of hours, it's going to be a dismantling of every illegal, unconstitutional executive order that Obama has has written and signed in the last eight years.
+Look, probably within a matter of hours, it's going to be a dismantling of every illegal, unconstitutional executive order that Obama has written and signed in the last eight years.

-It will be a dismantling of Obamacare, a dismantling of his immigration policies, a dismantling hopefully sooner than later as it relates to his economic failure, and certainly his foreign policy failures as well.
+A dismantling, hopefully, sooner than later as it relates to his economic failure and certainly his foreign policy failures as well.

-I don't you know, Patrick J. Buchanan is with us.
+You know, Patrick J. Buchanan is with us.

 We've not talked to him since the election.